More Info In The 2024 FAQ

 Bikes are welcome and work well since the grounds are flat.
 However, keep in mind the Leave No Trace principles: if there is a lot of rain, using bikes on wet ground can leave a huge impact, and possibly flip your bike.
 But if it’s sunny and dry - get crafty and make your bike something special to share!
 Since there are no paved trails or roads on the land, wide tires (like mountain bike tires) are highly encouraged.

 CHILDREN AND YOUTH: People of all ages are welcome and encouraged at Mosaic Experiment!
-Remember: you are responsible for the welfare of the minors in your care at all times.
+Remember: You are responsible for the welfare of the minors in your care at all times.
 All minors will receive a wristband at the gate with their guardian’s information.
 Failure to adequately supervise minors in your care will result in immediate ejection without exception or recourse.
 Minors should not be separated from guardians or left unsupervised at any time.
 Be aware that some activities at Mosaic Experiment might be very adult–specific.
 As a parent or guardian, It is your responsibility to determine what situations to expose your minors to.

 ILLEGAL ACTIVITY PROHIBITED: Mosaic Experiment, as an organization, respects all local, state and federal laws.
 Underage drinking is strictly forbidden.
 Underage participants will be identified by a uniquely colored wristband.
 The organization does not condone the sale, use, or promotion of illegal drugs.
 The same laws that apply in Defaultia also apply to public areas of our events.
 The same laws that apply at your house behind a closed door also apply to your zipped up tent.
 Everybody bears responsibility for their actions and the expectation is that we will all work together to ensure group safety.